thahnen/jiveXDVViewer/prj-DVStart2/README.md

 [TheInfiniteKind/appbundler](https://github.com/TheInfiniteKind/appbundler.git) via the Ant build script provided.

+To build the main application (JiveX DICOM Viewer) run the following Gradle task:
+> gradlew create.app

-To build this application run the following Gradle tasks:
+To build the side application (JiveX DICOM CD Viewer) run the following Gradle task:
-> gradlew jar
+> gradlew create.app.prj-variante_light

 ## Providing the application

-After running the Gradle task to build the application, copy it to JiveX DICOM Viewer installation "jar" subdirectory.
-Test it by running the "JiveX DICOM Viewer.app/Contents/MacOS/JavaAppLauncher" executable from within a Terminal window.
+After running the Gradle task to build the application, copy it to JiveX DICOM (CD) Viewer installation "jar" subdirectory.
+Test it by running either the "JiveX DICOM Viewer.app/Contents/MacOS/JavaAppLauncher" or the "JiveX DICOM CD Viewer.app/Contents/MacOS/JavaAppLauncher" executable from within a Terminal window depending on the application created.